andrewchambers/orderly/example/README.md

 # Example

-This is a simple example showing how you might perform:
+This is a simple example showing how you might

-  - Running collecting and rotating logs.
+  - Collect and rotate logs.
-  - Running redis.
+  - Run redis.
-  - Running a simple (but fake) web server.
+  - Running a simple web server.

 The example depends on svlogd from runit, go and redis.